Bulgarian Split Squat

 Most work should come from the front leg.

-Common Bulgarian Split Squat mistakes
+What are common Bulgarian Split Squat mistakes to avoid?

 Standing too close or far from bench.